-Tooth decay is a sign that plaque has burned through enamel.
-If cavities reach the fleshy inner part of the teeth, they can develop into an abscess and require root canals and dental crowns to treat the internal infection.
-While fillings can solve the problem of cavities close to the surface, the effects of tooth decay quickly turn into infections when they reach the center of the teeth.
-Abington Center for Cosmetic and Family Dentistry 116 North State Street Clarks Summit, PA 18411.Taking proper care of your teeth and gums is important for oral health and can help reduce the risk of getting an oral infection.
+Tooth sensitivity to hot or cold foods, swelling of the gums, jaw, or lymph nodes, and a fever are all signs of an oral infection.
+Cavities that reach the inner part of the teeth can develop into an abscess and require root canals and dental crowns to treat the internal infection.
+Taking proper care of your teeth and gums is important for oral health and can help reduce the risk of getting an oral infection.
+Oral infections can be caused by bacteria or viruses, but they are not usually contagious.

 It is important to know the symptoms of an oral infection to avoid serious health problems.
 Symptoms may vary depending on the severity of the infection, but some common signs include tooth sensitivity to hot or cold foods, swelling of the gums, jaw, or lymph nodes, and a fever.
 Fillings can solve the problem of cavities close to the surface, but tooth decay quickly turns into infections when it reaches the center of the teeth.
 Your dentist is experienced in detecting many signs of oral infection, and a biannual dental exam is the best opportunity to take advantage of it.

 If you are experiencing any symptoms that could be related to an oral infection, it is important to contact your dentist as soon as possible.
 Your dentist will be able to diagnose any potential infections and provide you with treatment options.